-The purpose of library use statistics is to determine the use made of a public library by persons from the home community and those residing in taxing districts outside the primary taxing district of the public library.
-To complete this task it will be necessary to learn the residency of nonresident users and to measure the circulation to each identified group.
+The purpose of library use statistics is to determine the use made of a public library by persons from the home community and those residing in areas outside the primary taxing district of the public library.
+To complete this task it is necessary to learn the residency of nonresident users and to measure the circulation to each identified group.
 Adopting the following definitions will better ensure comparability of collected data within the county, within the system, and statewide:

 - Public library use.
-The circulation of a legally established public library's materials to users of that public library.
-Although public libraries provide a wide range of services, for practical reasons of data collection, circulation will be considered a valid estimate of total library use.
+The circulation of a legally established public library's materials (physical checkouts) to users of that public library.
+Although public libraries provide a wide range of services, for practical reasons of data collection, circulation is now the measure that state law provides for total library use.

 - Circulation transaction.
-The act of lending an item from the library's collection for use, generally (although not always) outside the library.
-This activity includes checking material out either manually or electronically, and also renewing the loan of materials previously borrowed.
+The act of lending an item from the library's physical collection to a registered user, generally (although not always) for use outside the library.
+This activity includes checking material out and renewing the loan of materials previously borrowed.
 Each of these is reported as a circulation transaction.
 Items included are those circulated from all library units (such as main library, branches, bookmobiles, and book-by-mail programs) administered by the library board.
-Interlibrary loan items provided to the library and then circulated by the library to a borrower should be included, but interlibrary loan items sent to other libraries are not to be reported as circulation transactions.
+Interlibrary loan items provided to the library and then circulated by the library to a registered user should be included, but interlibrary loan items sent to other libraries are not to be reported as circulation transactions.
 "Bulk loans," such as the placement of collections of materials in a nursing home or preschool, are not to be included.
-Circulation of a multi-part item representing a single title (such as a books-on-tape title containing more than one cassette) should be counted as a single circulation transaction.
+Circulation of a multi-part item representing a single title (such as a book-on-CD title containing more than one disc) should be counted as a single circulation transaction.

 - Library taxing unit.
 A municipality that has established a public library under Wis.
-Stat. section 43.52; a group of two or more municipalities or a county and one or more municipalities that have established a joint library under Wis.
-Stat. section 43.53; or a county taxing for a consolidated county library under Wis.
-Stat. section 43.57(1).
-Residents of a county who do not live in any existing local library service jurisdiction are not residents of a library municipality.
+Stat. s.
+43.52; a group of two or more municipalities that have established a joint library under Wis.
+Stat. s.
+43.53; or a county taxing as a consolidated county public library under Wis.
+Stat. s.
+43.57(1).
+Residents of a county who reside outside these library taxing units are not residents of a library municipality.

-- Residency of patron/borrower.
-Patrons' residency must be properly identified and classified in order for a library to tally resident and nonresident use.
+- Residency of user.
+The residency of a user must be properly identified and classified in order for a library to tally resident and nonresident use.
 In most instances, classifying residency is not complicated and is based on identifying the taxing jurisdiction to which the patron pays taxes to support library service.
-Residents of a municipal or joint library are considered residents of that particular library taxing unit.
+Residents of a joint library comprised of municipalities are considered residents of that particular library taxing unit.
 Residents of a town that is not part of a joint library but instead makes annual "contributions" to a municipal library are not residents of a library municipality; rather, they are considered county residents of municipalities which do not maintain a library.
-Likewise, residents of a county who do not live in any existing local library service jurisdiction are considered county residents of a municipality which does not maintain a library.

 Statutory Responsibilities for Reimbursement of Nonresident Library Usage

-- Usage by borrowers who are residents of other states.
+- Users who are residents of other states.
 The statutes do not address public library service across state borders.
 Libraries may establish their own policies concerning usage by residents of other states.

 Categories of Residence to Be Used for Data Gathering